 Situated in south-east London in the Borough of Lewisham, is Ashby Mews; a part-cobbled Mews-style through road off Ashby Road.
 The Mews contains a few properties – mainly run-down garages.

-The street is not part of a Conservation Area.
+The street is in the Brockley Conservation Area.
 When the London Poverty Maps were published, the area surrounding the Mews was deemed to have very comfortable living conditions and higher than average household earnings.
 A high explosive bomb fell directly onto the Mews in World War II.

 The one and two storey properties have plain brickwork facades and gable or parapet roof styles, surrounded by a cobbled, pebbled and tarmacadam road surface with intact garages.